The ABCs of Estate Planning

 These are the four basic elements that every estate planning checklist should include.
 There are usually more elements than this that need to be addressed, and lots more paperwork, but if you start with these, you will be ahead of the pack.

 Don’t let the thought of making an estate plan weigh on your mind.
 Consciously or subconsciously, you worry about it.
 Lawyers don’t make a lot of guarantees, but Lee will make you an unconditional guarantee.
-If you follow the advice given in his book Protecting Your Financial Future, (and also listen to the information in my Free DVD, How to Use the Law to Make Money and Protect Your Assets), and if you do the estate planning for death that he will walk you through, he will guarantee it will be worth every effort you make and every dime you spend.
+If you follow the advice given in his book Protecting Your Financial Future, (and also listen to the information in his Free DVD, How to Use the Law to Make Money and Protect Your Assets), and if you do the estate planning for death that he will walk you through, he will guarantee it will be worth every effort you make and every dime you spend.
 This will give you great peace of mind.
 Sure, the money is important and leaving your children with a better life is what you want, but just to relieve the subconscious worry will be worth everything you do.